GerritCodeReview/plugins_automerger/src/main/resources/Documentation/config.md

   If set to a valid user ID, all automerger operations will be done using the credentials of this user ID instead of the credentials of the user doing the upstream operation.

+global.cherryPickMode
+: If this is true, cherry-picks will be executed instead of merges.

+When a change is skipped in cherry-pick mode, a downstream change is not created and a "am_skip_<branch>" hashtag is added to the upstream commit.

 automerger.branch1:branch2.setProjects
 : Projects to automerge for.